aaronlmathis/pySQLExport/README.md

 ## License

-This project is licensed under the GPL License.
+This project is licensed under the GPLv3 License.
 See the [LICENSE](LICENSE) file for details.